brian-beeler/privoxy-pilot-macos/README.md

 # privoxy-pilot-macos
 A bash script and set of templates to better manage Privoxy on macOS.

+**Do not use anything from this project until this notice is removed!**

+**This project is still in active development and is not ready for public use in any way, shape or form.
+It is made public for very limited testing only.
+If you do use it in its current state it will break things.
+Some of the options listed are not currently functioning.**

-**This project is still in its beginnings.
+This project is still in its beginnings.
 If you have a question please ask.
-If you are not comfortable working in the terminal than ask someone that is to help you.**
+If you are not comfortable working in the terminal than ask someone that is to help you.

 Privoxy is a wonderful project to which I'm in debt to its contributors.
 My project simply makes managing Privoxy's settings on macOS a bit easier.
 Features include: